-Here my personal list of 25 recommendations for books, articles, videos and exactly one podcast which have shaped and inspired my thinking and behavior towards leadership, the way I work and in general, how to be a good human being:)
+Here is my personal list of 24 recommendations for books, articles, videos which have shaped and inspired my thinking and behavior towards leadership, the way I work, and in general, how to be a good human being:)

 1. Our emotional landscape